The fleet of Hurtigruten vessels plying the world-famous Norwegian coastal route varies enormously. Here's what you need to know about each of them.

 At the time of writing, the MS Nordlys has a passenger capacity of 590 and an Expedition Team provide a programme of education on board.

 Named simply after Northern Norway, the MS Nordnorge can welcome up to 590 passengers.
-A 2016 refurbishment saw the lounges and bars get a refresh, and a new bakery and ice-cream bar added.
+A 2016 refurbishment saw the lounges and bars get a refresh, and a larger open-plan shop, a new bakery and ice-cream bar added.

 The vessel is also home to an Expedition Team providing educational activities throughout the duration of the coastal voyage.
 Two outdoor hot tubs are available for guests.